EGI-Federation/documentation/content/en/users/im/cli/_index.md

 providers, and the IM service.
 Each line of the file is composed by pairs of key and value separated by semicolon, and refers to a single credential.
-The key and value should be separated by " = ", that is an equals sign preceded and followed by one white space at least.
+The key and value should be separated by " = ", that is an equals sign preceded and followed by one whitespace at least.
 The following lines shows the credentials needed to access an EGI Cloud Compute site:

 <!-- markdownlint-disable line-length -->